-- Seasonal allergic rhinitis (sometimes called hay fever or rose fever)—happen at specific times of the year.
-Common causes are pollens from tree, grass, or weeds.
+- Seasonal—happens at certain times of the year.
+Common causes are pollens from trees, grass, or weeds.
+This is sometimes called hay fever or rose fever.

-- Persistent allergic rhinitis—can happen throughout the year.
+- Persistent—can happen all year.
 Common causes are chemicals, dust, dust mites, cockroaches, animal dander, or mold spores.

 |Site of Histamine Production|